srobo/team-emails/SR2020/2020-06-25-virtual-competition-dates-and-robot-celebrations.md

 stream.
 Participation in these interviews would require submission of a media consent form.

+If you would like to submit any robot designs, photos or video, or are would like to be interviewed for the live stream, please email us at <teams@>.

 We look forward to seeing your robots (of all kinds).